-Cut out the 3D glasses template.
-If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if they are not proficient at cutting paper.Continue to 5 of 9 below.
+Cut out the 3-D glasses template.
+If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if he or she is not proficient at cutting paper.Continue to 5 of 9 below.

 05 of 09

 Color Lenses on Ziplock Bag

 Using the lenses from the template as a guide, draw a rectangle on your ziplock bag with the red permanent marker.
 Color it in and then repeat with your blue permanent marker.Continue to 6 of 9 below.

 06 of 09

 Cut out Lenses

 Use scissors to cut out the lenses you just colored in on the ziplock bag.
 If you are using colored mylar or acetate sheets, use the lenses as a guide to cut out rectangles for your glasses—you should have one blue (cyan) and one red one.Continue to 7 of 9 below.

 07 of 09